Malin Kundang: History

 The legend of Malin Kundang stems from the people of Minangkabau, who live in the highlands of West Sumatra, Indonesia.
 Minangkabau is the largest ethnic group on the island and is home to many cultural folktales, with Malin Kundang being one of them.
 Aside from the famous folktale, other legends that originated from the Minangkabau people include The Legend of the White Siamang and The Janiah River Magic Fish.
 These stories are passed down from generation to generation and continue to exist through orality.

 In Minangkabau culture, the socio-cultural values and beliefs that are used as a guideline for the community are called local wisdom.
 These values come in many forms, including folktales, songs, and performances.
-The story incorporates traditional values that the people of Minangkabau uphold, making the story an integral part of Minangkabau folktale and contributing to its culture.
+The story incorporates traditional values that the people of Minangkabau uphold, making the story an integral part of Minangkabau folktales and contributing to its culture.
 The moral lessons and deeper interpretation of Malin Kundang are the reflection of the values in Minangkabau's previous and current society.
 It is a way of preserving their tradition and promoting these values to the current and future generations of the Minangkabau people.